richburroughs/what-oncall-does-to-us/slides.md

 # Scientific American article

 > “Participants marked lower moods the morning after being on-call....
-The possibility alone impeded recovery from work, as the effects persisted even when no calls came.”
+The possibility alone impeded recovery from work, as _the effects persisted even when no calls came_.”

 ## https://www.scientificamerican.com/article/the-strain-of-always-being-on-call/